yckbz/CP-MACE/README.md

 ## Contact

-If you have any questions or find any bugs, feel free to contact us at yuanyue.liu@austin.utexas.edu.
+If you encounter any issues or have questions, feel free to open an issue on this repository.